Solving non-Markovian Stochastic Control Problems driven by Wiener Functionals: Numerical example and a pseudo code

-Let us now present a simple example to illustrate the theory developed in this article.
-We choose the example of hedging in a two-dimensional Black-Scholes model.
-For a given $c\in \mathbb {R}$, we define
+In this section, we explain how the methodology can be implemented in a concrete simple example.
+For this purpose, we choose the example of hedging in a two-dimensional Black-Scholes model.
+This is a classical problem in Finance which can be briefly described as follows.
+For a given $c\in \mathbb {R}$ and a Lipschitz function $\varphi: \mathbb{R}^2\rightarrow\mathbb{R}$, we define $\varrho_c:\mathbb{R}^3\rightarrow \mathbb{R}$ by

 Let us consider

 where, for simplicity, we assume $[B^1,B^2]=0, \mu_1=\mu_2=0, T=1$ and the riskless rate equals zero.
 The problem is

 where